opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 ## Git compiled to WASM

-> Potential implementation details are present below to in the end make a prediction on potential outcomes of going with this decision.
+> Warning: Potential implementation details are present below to in the end make a prediction on potential outcomes of going with this decision.

 Git is compiled to wasm using libkit2.
 Right now with wasm-git when it builds, it provides .wasm file.
 And one .js file emitted by Emscripten I think that comes with the FS and exposes a function `libgit` and maybe more things.